Showing posts with label rogersville. Show all posts

 Next, we rode through the Twickenham District to Monte Sano Mountain.

-We paid the admission price to enter the park, stopping at the restrooms at the campsite.
-We stopped at the overlook, near the one-room CCC Museum which was closed.
+We paid the admission price to enter the park and stopped at the restrooms at the campsite.
+We stopped at the overlook near the one-room CCC Museum, which was closed.

-Over Look near Birding site 29 (overcast day)
+Overlook near Birding site 29 (overcast day)

 CCC Museum (one-room museum)

-We stopped and I took pictures of the Burritt Museum and Trough Springs Markers.
+We stopped, and I took pictures of the Burritt Museum and Trough Springs Markers

-We rode down the mountain onto Governors Drive passing the Hospitals.
+We rode down the mountain onto Governors Drive, passing the Hospitals.

 Next, we rode to Brahan Spring Recreation Center on Ivy Avenue Southwest.

-We stopped at the park where we saw the Merrimack Marker.
+We stopped at the park, where we saw the Merrimack Marker.

-The marker told about the Merrimack Manufacturing Co., the Huntsville Manufacturing Co., and Springs Industries Inc., 1899 1991.
-It also told about the Merrimack School & the Joseph J. Bradley School 1900 1967.
+The marker mentioned the Merrimack Manufacturing Co., the Huntsville Manufacturing Co., and Springs Industries Inc., from 1899 to 1991.
+It also mentioned the Merrimack School and the Joseph J. Bradley School, established in 1900 and 1967.

 Next, we stopped at Brahan Spring Park for a few pictures and to use the restrooms.